jdmavod/First-ETL-EDA-Project/README.md

 ## Exploratory Data Analysis with clean data<a id="eda"></a>
 ![First-ETL-EDA-Project](https://github.com/jdmavod/First-ETL-EDA-Project/blob/main/images/eda-results.png)

-To uncover initial patterns, trends, and insights from the cleaned global layoffs dataset.
-This EDA aimed to answer key questions regarding the scope, nature, and contributing factors of workforce reductions during the period of late 2019 to early 2023.<br>
+To uncover initial patterns, trends, and insights from the cleaned global layoffs dataset I proceeded to do an EDA aimed to answer key questions regarding the scope, nature, and contributing factors of workforce reductions during the period of late 2019 to early 2023.<br>

 <details>
 	<summary>I. Overall Impact of Layoffs</summary><br>